morningspace/kubemacro-hub/macros/docs/get-apires.md

 ### **Dependencies**

-There is no dependency for this macro.
+To run this macro, it requires below dependencies to be installed at first:

+n/a

 ### **Code**

-?> To install this macro, copy the code into a local file and save as `get-apires.sh` in `$HOME/.kubemacro`.
+?> To install this macro, you can download it [here](bin/get-apires.sh ':ignore get-apires'), or copy the following code into a local file named as `get-apires.sh`, then put it in `$HOME/.kubemacro` directory for KubeMacro to pick up.

 [filename](../bin/get-apires.sh ':include :type=code shell')